Acceptance and commitment therapy

 Acceptance and commitment therapy (ACT, typically pronounced as the word "act") is a form of psychotherapy, as well as a branch of clinical behavior analysis.
-It is an empirically based psychological intervention that uses acceptance and mindfulness strategies along with commitment and behavior-change strategies to increase psychological flexibility.
+It is an empirically-based psychological intervention that uses acceptance and mindfulness strategies along with commitment and behavior-change strategies to increase psychological flexibility.

-This approach was originally termed comprehensive distancing.
-Steven C. Hayes developed the treatment starting around 1982 in order to create an approach that integrated both key features of cognitive therapy and behavior analysis, especially behavior analytic data on the often negative effects of verbal rules and how they might be ameliorated.
+This approach was first called comprehensive distancing.
+Steven C. Hayes developed it around 1982 to integrate features of cognitive therapy and behavior analysis, especially behavior analytic data on the often negative effects of verbal rules and how they might be ameliorated.

+The foundational concepts of ACT were formally introduced in Steven C. Hayes’s 1987 article “A contextual approach to therapeutic change: Toward a functional analysis of human language,” published in Behavior Therapy.
+He did not yet name the approach “Acceptance and Commitment Therapy.”
+The term ACT began to appear in print in the early 1990s, as the model became more developed.
+The first major use in a formal publication was in the 1999 book: Acceptance and Commitment Therapy: An Experiential Approach to Behavior Change.

-There are a variety of protocols for ACT, depending on the target behavior and setting.
-For example, in behavioral health areas, a brief version of ACT is called focused acceptance and commitment therapy (FACT).
+ACT protocols vary with the target behavior and the setting.
+For example, in behavioral health, a brief version of ACT is focused acceptance and commitment therapy (FACT).

-The objective of ACT is not elimination of difficult feelings; rather, it is to be present with what life brings and to "move toward valued behavior".
-Acceptance and commitment therapy invites people to open up to unpleasant feelings, learn not to overreact to them, and not avoid situations where they are invoked.
+The goal of ACT is not to eliminate difficult feelings but to be present with what life brings and to "move toward valued behavior".
+Acceptance and commitment therapy invites people to open up to unpleasant feelings, not to overreact to them, and not to avoid situations that cause them.

-Its therapeutic effect aims to be a positive spiral where a greater understanding of one's emotions leads to a better understanding of the truth.
+Its therapeutic effect aims to be a positive spiral, in which more understanding of one's emotions leads to a better understanding of the truth.
 In ACT, "truth" is measured through the concept of "workability", or what works to take another step toward what matters (e.g., values, meaning).